 I can’t make a trip to Hobby Lobby without coming home with more beautiful craft paper, even when I don’t have a specific project in mind.
 I loved these subtle Fall hues and textured patterns and just knew they had to become pumpkins.
 What size?
 How to make them?
 I didn’t have a clue.
 The patterns just spoke to me.

-After scrolling through Pinterest, I became inspired from this post from At Home in the Grove.
-With a ball of twine, some tiny silver brads, my exacto knife (in lieu of a hole punch), and my lovely paper, I went to work.
+After scrolling through Pinterest, I became inspired.
+Tiny paper pumpkins!
+(You can see my tutorial here.)
+With a ball of twine, some tiny silver brads, a hole punch, and my lovely paper, I went to work.
 Once I finished the pumpkins, I adorned them with paper leaves cut from a paper punch and some tiny paper flowers.

 Now, where to hang them?
 Living in urban condo, tabletop & counter space is at a premium.
 Then I remembered the new chandelier I had installed this year.
 I’m in love with it.
 Really.
 It makes me happy.
 Kind of industrial meets modern.